inblocks/precedence/README.md

 }
 ```

 The field `chains` contains the key `chain1` whose value is the record identifier of the previously inserted record.
 The record has been appended at the end of the chain and the label `chain1` now refers to the newly inserted record.
 This information is provable because it is part of the record definition.
-The key stored in `provable.chains` has been obfuscated to avoid any data leak (GDPR compliant). `chains` can be removed by deleting the entire chain.
+The key stored in `provable.chains` has been obfuscated to avoid any data leak. `chains.chain1` can be removed by deleting the entire chain.

 We can check that:
 - the obfuscated fingerprint of `chain1` is equal to `e1abb09789b1601f4b79767f0fc12233d305a2682d7fafa3090cbd85df9f235d`: